oneTRANSPORT/android-one-transport-sdk/extras/documentation/queries_and_cursors.md

 If you are going to work with cursors, you need to know the SQL table structure so you can extract the columns you need.
-Each module in the oneTransport SDK has a contract class that defines the SQL tables that module uses and also contains SQL commands to create the tables from scratch.
+Each module in the oneTRANSPORT SDK has a contract class that defines the SQL tables that module uses and also contains SQL commands to create the tables from scratch.

 The classes are: